Loading…

 Ans.

 A Small Hydro Project (SHP) is the development of hydroelectric power which harnesses energy from flowing or falling water from rivers, rivulets, artificially created storage dams or canal drops for generation of electricity.
-The capacity of SHP lies between 2 MW to 25 MW.
+The capacity of SHP is upto 25 MW.

 Q2.